giacomos97/PhenographProject/README.md

 ## Pre-requisites
 To run this code, install in your environment the following libraries.
-`anndata scanpy numpy pandas pathlib plotly datetime`
+`anndata scanpy numpy pandas pathlib plotly datetime configparser uuid`

 ## How to run the code
 Following these instructions you may run the code without having to change it.